-The first case study deals with water management in the agricultural system of the Apulia Region (southern Italy), and investigates the policy resistance mechanisms hampering the implementation of a groundwater (GW) protection policy.
+The first case study deals with water management in the agricultural system of the Apulia Region, and investigates the policy resistance mechanisms hampering the implementation of a groundwater (GW) protection policy.

 The Apulia Region is highly dependent on agriculture, playing a key role in its economic sector.
-Due to the limited availability of water resources, the agricultural activities are characterized by the combined use of both surface water (SW) and GW for irrigation, and by the strong impact of the water management framework on Farmers'
+Due to the limited availability of water resources, the agricultural activities are characterized by the combined use of both surface water (SW) and GW, and by the strong impact of the water management framework on Farmers' behaviour [42].

-190 behaviour [39].
 The wells are located in Farmers' private properties and for this reason GW is considered a private good.
-The GW overexploitation depletes water quantity and quality, bringing social and environmental problems and requiring more stringent regulation policies [71].
-Most of the policies implemented in the Mediterranean basin aim either to improve the efficiency of GW use through innovative irrigation techniques or to restrict the GW use through policies and a tight control of Farmers' activities ([38].
+The GW overexploitation depletes water quantity and quality, bringing long term social and environmental problems and requiring more stringent regulation policies [77].
+Most of the policies implemented in the Mediterranean basin aim either to improve the efficiency of GW use through innovative irrigation techniques or to restrict the GW use through policies and a tight control of Farmers' activities [41].

 The Apulia Regional Authority needs to protect GW quality and, at the same time, to keep a high level of productivity of the agricultural sector.
 To achieve these objectives, the Regional Authority proposed the enforcement of GW restrictive measures (according to the CEE 2000/60).
 Based on a traditional policy design approach, this policy was defined without considering the potential impacts on the stakeholders (i.e. Farmers and Water Management Authority) and it caused strong conflicts between them.
 The policy resistance mechanisms mainly occurred due to the economic damages to the agricultural sector, highly dependent on the water-demanding crops and irrigation practices.
-Therefore, the restrictive Regional Water Protection Plan (2009) has not been implemented yet, and the Regional Authority is carrying on a time/money consuming revision process [39].
+Therefore, the restrictive Regional Water Protection Plan (2009) had not been implemented at the time of the study, and the Regional Authority carried on a time/money consuming revision process [42].

 This case study represents an emblematic example of the water management complexity, where antagonist Decision Makers, with disparity of objectives and values, need to share the same resource acting according to their problem understanding.
-A limited understanding of the different problem framings can be a source of conflict,

-210 limited understanding of the different problem framings can be a source of conflict, hampering the implementation and/or reducing the effectiveness of environmental policies [37].
+A limited understanding of the different problem framings can be a source of conflict, hampering the implementation and/or reducing the effectiveness of environmental policies [40].

-Considering the two main stakeholders, the Water Management Authority (Consortium of Capitanata) has to deal with the water shortage of the region and with the

-Farmers water demand.
-The Consortium manages the SW supply system using two price thresholds for the water volume, i.e. the base water supply volume $(0.12 \in /m^3$ for 2050 m^3/ha) and the additional water supply volume considerably more expensive $(0.36 \in /m^3$ for 2050-4000 m^3/ha).
-According to the Consortium's problem understanding, this pricing strategy would force Farmers to reduce the irrigated areas and 220 to select less water-demanding crops (i.e. less profitable rainfed crops), keeping the water consumption at a sustainable level and ensuring an equal water distribution for the irrigation season.
+Considering the two main stakeholders, the Water Management Authority (Consortium of Capitanata) has to deal with the water shortage of the region and with the Farmers water demand.
+The Consortium manages the SW supply system using two price thresholds for the water volume, i.e. the base water supply volume $(0.12 \notin /m^3$ for 2050 $m^3/ha$ ) and the additional water supply volume considerably more expensive $(0.36 \notin /m^3$ for 2050-4000 $m^3/ha$ ).
+According to the Consortium's problem understanding, this pricing strategy would force Farmers to reduce the irrigated areas and to select less water-demanding crops (i.e. less profitable rainfed crops), keeping the water consumption at a sustainable level and ensuring an equal water distribution for the irrigation season.